intel/neural-compressor/docs/source/add_new_adaptor.md

     end
 ```
 1. Design the framework YAML, inherit QueryBackendCapability class to parse the framework yaml.
-2. Initialize the inherited QueryBackendCapability class as self.query_handler when initialize the adaptor object.
 3. Utilizes adaptor.query_fw_capability to query the framework's capabilities.
-4. Use self.query_handler to parse the framework YAML and get_quantization_capability()
+4. Parse the framework YAML and get quantization capability
-5. Pre-optimize the input fp32 model as self.optimized_model
 6. Send the capability including 'opwise' and 'optypewise' ability to Strategy
 7. Generates the tuning configurations for each operators of the model using the tuning space constructed in the previous step, specifying the desired tuning process.
 8. Invokes the specific kernels for the calibration and quantization based on the tuning configuration.